Loading…

 The Thrice-Nine Kingdom's environments are designed around specific Slavic mythological settings rather than the dark-fantasy generic.
 This is the strongest part of Bylina.
 The biomes, creature designs, and visual language are working from source material that hasn't been mined to near-exhaustion the way Arthurian legend and Norse mythology have been.

 The result is a game that looks and feels like it came from a different tradition than the field it's competing in.
 That's worth paying for when execution is close enough to justify the ticket.
-At 77% positive, it's close.
+At 70% positive, the execution is still short of the genre's standard.

 For value benchmarking against the current indie game field, the best indie games under $20 provides a frame for whether the discount price is competitive.